marcobrioschi/litteral-code-map-generator/README.md

 ## Design decisions

-* information described in the diagram are stored in the code (to keep them updated)
+* information described in the literate code map are stored in the code (to keep them updated)
 * the semantic analysis of the code is too complex in this stage of the project so we use the directives in the code to describe some information

 ## Self literate map generation

-./generator.sh -t 'Literate Code Map Generator' -d 'The diagram describe the main flow of the generator' -s ./src/main/java -o generator.svg -f LiterateCodeMapGenerator,JavaAnalyzer,FileSystemScanner,PlantUMLGenerator,DiagramBuilder,PlantUMLBuilder,BoxesFilter,DiagramMapper
+./generator.sh -t 'Literate Code Map Generator' -d 'This literate code map describe the main flow of the generator' -s ./src/main/java -o generator.svg -f LiterateCodeMapGenerator,JavaAnalyzer,FileSystemScanner,PlantUMLGenerator,DiagramBuilder,PlantUMLBuilder,BoxesFilter,DiagramMapper

 ## Credits

 * Literate Code Maps idea has taken from https://github.com/abulka/lcodemaps
 * Java grammar has taken from https://github.com/antlr/grammars-v4

+# TODO
+Escape o trovare modo di abilitare @ nei commenti Inserire spazi tra le variabili nelle direttive